|

 such a doctrine have on the willingness of nations to sign and ratify

 treaties?
-Is there any treaty that can not be denounced? |
+Is there any treaty that cannot be denounced? |

-Custom is an important source of
+Custom is an important source of international law but

-international law but proving its existence may be problematical.
-In
+proving its existence may be problematical.
+In determining whether a valid

-determining whether a valid and binding custom exists the parties must consider
+and binding custom exists the parties must consider not only the amount of

-not only the amount of usage, but also its weight; that is, whether the custom
+usage, but also its weight; that is, whether the custom asserted is practiced by

-asserted is practiced by nations with an interest in the matter, and just how
+nations with an interest in the matter, and just how much of an interest they

 The Party which relies on a custom of this kind must prove that this custom is established in such a manner that it has become binding on the other Party.
 The Colombian Government must prove that the rule invoked by it is in accordance with a constant and uniform usage practised by the States in question, and that this usage is the expression of a right appertaining to the State granting asylum and a duty incumbent on the territorial State.
 This follows from Article 38 of the Statute of the Court, which refers to